MichaelGelo/CacheSimulator_LRU_Group3/README.md

 4. Type into the address bar: *localhost:3000*
 5. You now have access to the web-based Cache Simulator!

+If you've followed every step and the application is still not running, then you may have to take an alternative route in installing Node.js.
+For this, simply follow the installation guide of **Node Version Manager**, or nvm, which can be accessed here: https://github.com/nvm-sh/nvm

 ## Input Parameters
 - Block Size
 - MM Memory Size